 About 35% of patients die after the first aneurysmal subarachnoid hemorrhage; another 15% die within a few weeks because of a subsequent rupture.
 After 6 mo, a 2nd rupture occurs at a rate of about 3%/yr.
 In general, prognosis is grave with an aneurysm, better with an arteriovenous malformation, and best when 4-vessel angiography does not detect a lesion, presumably because the bleeding source is small and has sealed itself.
 Among survivors, neurologic damage is common, even when treatment is optimal.

-Patients with subarachnoid hemorrhage should be treated in referral centers whenever possible.
+Patients with subarachnoid hemorrhage should be treated in a comprehensive stroke center whenever possible.

 Vasospasm is prevented by giving nimodipine 60 mg po q 4 h for 21 days to prevent vasospasm, but BP needs to be maintained in the desirable range (usually considered to be a mean arterial pressure of 70 to 130 mm Hg and a systolic pressure of 120 to 185 mm Hg).
 If clinical signs of acute hydrocephalus occur, ventricular drainage should be considered.